Fall 2014 – Summer 2015

 The Department of Atmospheric and Oceanic Sciences offers four main programs in Atmospheric Science: Honours, Major, Minor, and a Joint Major in Atmospheric Science and Physics.
 The Honours program is meant for students with high standing.
-It is based on courses similar to those in the Major program, but provides the opportunity to take advanced optional courses.
+It is based on courses similar to those in the Major program, but provides opportunities to perform research and to take advanced courses.
 The Major program, although somewhat less intensive, satisfies the requirements for a professional career as a meteorologist, and like the Honours program equips the student to undertake postgraduate study in meteorology, atmospheric science, and related sciences (physical oceanography) at any of the leading universities.
 The Department also offers a special one-year Diploma program to B.Sc. or B.Eng. graduates.

-A degree in Atmospheric Science can lead to a professional career in government service or private industry.
-The Meteorological Service of Canada has traditionally been the main employer of graduating students, but certain provincial governments and environmental consulting and engineering firms also employ graduates trained in atmospheric science.
-Positions in teaching and research are available to graduates with M.Sc. and Ph.D. degrees.
-Students interested in any of the undergraduate programs should consult the undergraduate adviser, Room 946, Burnside Hall.
+An undergraduate degree in Atmospheric Science is an excellent background for professional careers in government service or private industry and/or graduate study in the physical sciences.
+Environment Canada (more specifically the Meteorological Service of Canada) has traditionally been the main employer of graduating students at all levels, but provincial governments, private forecasting companies, environmental consulting and engineering firms, and insurance companies also employ Atmospheric Science graduates.
+Academic positions in teaching and research are available to M.Sc. and Ph.D. graduates.
+Students interested in any of the undergraduate programs should consult the undergraduate adviser, Daniel Kirshbaum (daniel [dot] kirshbaum [at] mcgill [dot] ca), or the main departmental office at Room 945, Burnside Hall.

 |John R. Gyakum|